 I think it is important to find alternative representations of sexuality for women.
 When women turn to porn to learn what i sex about malegaze is preventing women to find out their sexuality on their own terms.
 As long as women try to just fit the role of being looked at, they are not going to find out their own gaze and connection to their sexuality.
 Presenting and producing a self-willed woman's gaze and a woman's desire in pornography is difficult because there are no culturally defined ‘rules’ about what a woman's sexual pleasure consists of (Nikunen, Paasonen & Saarenmaa, 2005 s.249).

-Fruzina Nagy is a costume designer who has criticized pornographic imagery in her design.
+Fruzsina Nagy is a costume designer who has criticized pornographic imagery in her designs.
 In her Taboo collection (2016) she ridicules the idea of porn in costume installation where women are blowing air to almost God-like iron colored man figure in the middle (see Figure XX below).
 Using artificially sexy materials used in porn like latex and combining them with dishwashing gloves, in one of the scenes of the Taboo performance, makes a statement on the double standard where ideal women are supposed to be either housewives or prostitutes.